FunRunRushFlush/AdventOfCode2024/ReadMe.md

 ## About

 This is my first year participating in Advent of Code.
-As a beginner programmer, Im tying to us this challenge to learn some basics
+As a beginner programmer, Im tying to use this challenge to learn some basics

 Learnings:
 - Basic C# programming/syntax